UACES Facebook Arkansas Voter Resources

 Important 2024 Arkansas Election Dates

-The year 2024 will be a major election year in Arkansas.
-Local, state, federal and judicial candidates will be on the ballot in the March primaries and November general election.
+This year is a major election year in Arkansas.
+Local, state, federal and judicial candidates will be on the ballot in the November General Election.
 Proposals to changing the state constitution will also be on the November ballot.

 Starting in 2024, communities will now be required to put special issues on the same ballot as candidate elections.
 Examples of special issues include sales tax proposals and bond issues.